DataDog/heroku-buildpack-datadog/README.md

 Replace `<DATADOG_BUILDPACK_RELEASE>` with the [Buildpack release][4] you want to use.

-In both cases, the version of the Datadog agent can be pinned as well by setting `DD_AGENT_VERSION` environment variable.
+By default, the buildpack pins the latest version of the Datadog Agent at the time of release.
+You can pin the Agent to an earlier version by setting the `DD_AGENT_VERSION` environment variable.

 ## Upgrading and slug recompilation